SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 Use Orphaned Users and Orphaned Workspaces reports to **detect and manage orphaned users and workspaces**.

+{% hint style="information" %}
+**Please note!**
+You can save custom views for your reports based on your needs and preferences.
+[For more details on this, take a look at the Save Custom Views article.](../configuration/custom-views.md)
+{% endhint %}

 ## Orphaned Users

 The Orphaned Users report displays all orphaned users in your tenant environment.